-Find open content: our knowledge maps include both closed and open access papers.
-However we highlight open access papers - and the majority of those papers can be read from within the interface.
+Find open content: our knowledge maps include both closed and open access documents.
+However we highlight open access documents - and the majority of those documents can be read from within the interface.
 And if not, the fulltext is only a click away.

-An Open Knowledge Maps visualization presents you with a topical overview for your search term.
-It is based on the 100 most relevant documents for your search term.
+A Knowledge Map presents you with a topical overview for your search query based on the 100 most relevant documents matching your query.

 We use text similarity to create the knowledge maps.
-The algorithm groups those papers together that have many words in common.
+The algorithm groups those documents together that have many words in common.

-The visualization is intended to give you a head start on your literature search.
-You can also use Open Knowledge Maps to stay up-to-date - just limit your search to the most recent papers in the options.
+The visualization is intended to give you a head start on your scholarly search.
+You can identify relevant areas at a glance and documents related to them.

-Read our article in 027.7 Journal for Library Culture to find out more about how OKMaps works.
+Read our article in 027.7 Journal for Library Culture to find out more about how Open Knowledge Maps works.

 Do you still have questions?
 Have a look at our Frequently Asked Questions section.